Explore Categories

 Comfortably Uncomfortable: Continuing the Conversation

 Attendees will need access to wi-fi, and a device with a camera, microphone and audio capabilities.
-Our discussions on diversity, equality and inclusion in the treatment of eating disorders, which has occurred as a part of the last few Renfrew Center Foundation Conferences, were so inspiring and motivating that we’ve made the decision to continue…
+Our discussions on diversity, equality and inclusion in the treatment of eating disorders, which have occurred as a part of the last few Renfrew Center Foundation Conferences, were so inspiring and motivating that we’ve made the decision to continue…

 Reach Out to Us